-- (a) This Agreement is closed and comprehensive, and wholly displaces any award and any other workplace agreement that would otherwise, but for this clause, apply to employees covered by this Agreement. - (b) Once approved by FWC, this Agreement replaces and rescinds the University of New South Wales (Professional Staff) Enterprise Agreement 2010 (2010 Agreement). - (c) This Agreement does not prevent the engagement of a person by the University: - (i) as a trainee or a cadet to undertake a structured program of paid work and/or training pursuant to a training or similar agreement provided by a State or Federal authority; or - (ii) under any supported wage system for persons with disabilities established by the Federal Government.
+- (a) This Agreement is closed and comprehensive, and wholly displaces any award and any other workplace agreement that would otherwise, but for this clause, apply to employees covered by this Agreement. - (b) Once approved by the FWC, this Agreement replaces and rescinds the UNSW Australia (Professional Staff) Enterprise Agreement 2015 (2015 Agreement). - (c) This Agreement does not prevent the engagement of a person by the University: - as a trainee or a cadet to undertake a structured program of paid work and/or training pursuant to a training or similar agreement provided by a State or Federal authority; or - (ii) under any supported wage system for persons with disabilities established by the Federal Government.